 Suede – Europe Is Our Playground

-As I mentioned earlier – this is my all time favourite travel song – of any genre.
+As I mentioned earlier – this is my all time favourite travel song – of any genre and the inspiration for this website.
 I bought the single for Suede’s Trash back in 1996 and this was the unexpected, though utterly incredible b-side.
-I fell in love with it then and it still sends a flutter through my heart every time I hear it.
-It became that bit more poignant years later in 2009 when I started dating my beautiful wife Maria – she lived in Berlin at the time, so I would spend plenty of time in Europe whilst flitting between there, northern England and London.
-I adore the light bass line, the light ambient aesthetic and the subtle electronics in this song – but of course it’s Brett Anderson’s vocals that finish the track perfectly.
-Incidentally, we are currently working on a series of light, visual travel books – and this is the track that has inspired the titles.
+I fell in love with it then and it still sends a flutter through along my spine every time I hear it.
+It became that bit more poignant years later in 2009 when I started dating my wife Maria who lived in Berlin at the time, so I would spend plenty of time in Europe whilst flitting between there, northern England and London.
+I adore the light bass line, the light ambient aesthetic and the subtle electronics in this song, but of course it’s Brett Anderson’s vocals that finish the track perfectly.

 I wouldn’t normally do this, but I love the lyrics, so I’ve added them below for your pleasure:

 Run with me baby, let your hair down through every station, through every town run with me baby, let’s take a chance from Heathrow to Hounslow, from the Eastern Block to France

 Europe is our playground, London is our town so run with me baby now